-This notice will explain the different types of permission we will obtain from you before we use or disclose your health
+This notice will explain the different types of permission we will obtain from you before we use or disclose your health information for a variety of purposes.
+The two types of permissions referred to in this notice are:

-- An "opportunity to object," which we must provide to you before we may use or disclose your health information for certain purposes. - .
-A "written authorization," which will provide you with detailed information about the persons who may receive your health information and the specific purposes for which your health information may be used or disclosed.
+- An "opportunity to object," which we must provide to you before we may use or disclose your health information for certain purposes. - A "written authorization," which will provide you with detailed information about the persons who may receive your health information and the specific purposes for which your health information may be used or disclosed.
 We are only permitted to use and disclose your health information described on the written authorization in ways that are explained on the written authorization form you have signed.
-A written authorization will have an
+A written authorization will have an expiration date.